SourcedCMD/CodeSupplyChat/README.md

-# Sourced AI Chat
+# CodeSupplyChat

-**Sourced AI Chat** is an AI-powered conversational assistant built on the Google Gemini API.
+**CodeSupplyChat** is an AI-powered conversational assistant built on the Google Gemini API.
 It provides fast, context-aware responses through a modern web interface designed for scalability, extensibility, and ease of use.

 ---